cosmos/cosmos-sdk/docs/staking/key-management.rst

 ::

-    basecli keys get charlie --output json
+    gaia client keys get charlie --output json

-will, for example, return the info for only the "charlie" key returned from the previous ``basecoin keys list`` command.
+will, for example, return the info for only the "charlie" key returned from the previous ``gaia client keys list`` command.

 The keys tooling can support different types of keys with a flag:

 ::

-    basecli keys new bit --type secp256k1
+    gaia client keys new bit --type secp256k1

-and you'll see the difference in the ``"type": field from``\ basecli keys get\`
+and you'll see the difference in the ``"type": field from``\ gaia client keys get\`

 Before moving on, let's set an enviroment variable to make